 A note on salt: I almost exclusively use Diamond Crystal Kosher Salt because it's the best all-purpose salt for cooking and baking.
 If you're not using kosher salt, consult this handy guide for a conversion chart!
 When in doubt, if you're using table salt just reduce the amount by half for baked goods.
 When cooking, I prefer to under-salt because you can always add more!
 If you've over-salted, adding a little bit of acid (like lemon juice) can help.

 If you make this recipe, please leave a star rating at the bottom of the page!
 This provides helpful feedback to both me and other readers.
 And if you want more delicious, scratch-made recipes you can subscribe to my newsletter and follow along on Instagram, Pinterest, and Facebook!

 - 1 ¾ cups cake flour, substitute all purpose flour

 - 1 teaspoon vanilla extract

-- In a separate bowl, whisk together the flour, baking powder, baking soda, and all the spices.
+- In a small bowl, whisk together the flour, baking powder, pumpkin spice, and salt.
+Set aside.